 Sort and filter the list, and choose another 5-10 keywords to send to the Keyword Manager.
 This can be the second group of keywords that you will optimize your pages for.

-In order to find those keywords, go to the Position Changes tab of Organic Research.
+To find those keywords, go to the Position Changes tab of Organic Research.
 Filter the list to view only declined and lost keywords.
 Sort the table to see the keywords that used to bring the most traffic to your pages.
 Choose 5-10 keywords here and send them to Keyword Manager.

 4. Pair keywords with relevant pages of your website